Hemp Powder: Here's Why It's the Future of Protein

 This is where the team at NutraScience Labs can assist you…

 With over 50 years of nutraceutical manufacturing experience, our knowledgeable and friendly team will work with you every step of the way to create and flavor your hemp protein powder for success.
 What's more, we can also provide you with award-winning supplement packaging and labeling services and a full suite of fulfillment solutions.
-Over the years, these in-house services have saved over 1,200 brand owners time, money, and stress & has helped them go to market faster than their competitors!
+Over the years, these in-house services have saved over 1,600 brand owners time, money, and stress & have helped them go to market faster than their competitors!

 To learn more about how we can help you create your own line of high-quality hemp protein and other dietary supplements, call us at 855-492-7388 or send us your request to receive a free nutraceutical manufacturing quote.